Nyctixalus pictus: Distribution

 This species is found in the Malay Peninsula (from extreme southern Thailand through Peninsular Malaysia to Singapore), Sumatra (Indonesia), Borneo (Brunei, Malaysia, and Indonesia), and the Philippines.

 Description

 Nyctixalus pictus grows to about 35 mm in snout–vent length; males are slightly smaller than females.
-The snout is obtusely pointed.
+The snout is pointed.
 The tympanum is distinct.
 The limbs are long and the finger and toe tips are dilated into large discs.
 The fingers have no webbing whereas the toes are partly webbed.
 Coloration is brown or reddish brown with white to yellow spots on the body.

 Habitat and conservation

 Nyctixalus pictus occurs in the shrub and lower tree layers of primary and secondary forests at elevations below 700 m (up to 1650 m in Borneo).
 The tadpoles develop in arboreal water-filled cavities (including phytotelms) and in rotting logs.

 Nyctixalus pictus is widespread but uncommon.
 Populations are threatened by habitat loss due to clearing of forests for agriculture and logging.
 Its range includes several protected areas.
 In Singapore, it is only found in the Bukit Timah and Central Catchment Nature Reserves.